How Much Soda ash Should Be Injected To Raise the pH of my well water from 5.0 to 7.5?

 Say you had 10 gallons per minute and wanted to inject 150 ppm of soda ash.

 150 ppm X 10 gpm X 1440 (minutes in a day) divided by the solution strength of 100,000 = 22 gallons per day.
-This means that you would be injecting 22 gallons of soda ash solution for every 24 hours the well pump has run.
+This means that you would be injecting 22 gallons of soda ash solution for every 24 hours the well pump has actually turned on and pumped.

 So therefore, if your well flow rate was 10 gallons per minute, you would need a metering pump that pumped 22 gallons in 24 hours or “22 gallons per day”.
 The Stenner 85MPH40 will work fine, because you can set the Feed Rate Dial to 55%.
 22 divided by 40 is 55%.